Your dog wolfs down their food like there’s no tomorrow.

 Turn their meal allowance into a scavenger hunt by spreading their food across the house or garden.
 Get a handful of kibble and hide it in some less-obvious places, like under a toy or behind a piece of furniture.

 Your dog will have to sniff out their food to eat it.
-When that’s spread across the entire house or garden, they’re guaranteed not to wolf their meal down in 10 seconds flat.
+When that’s spread across the entire garden, they’re guaranteed not to wolf their meal down in 10 seconds flat.

 Use these tips to slow down your dog’s mealtime